 Who pays the dowry?

-This varies from across different cultures and religions.
-A Hindu bride’s family typically gives the groom a gift of significant monetary value or dowry.
-The value of the dowry is dependent on factors such as class or income.
-In Muslim cultures, however, it is the groom that bequeaths a gift or Maher to his bride.
-The bride price is also commonly practiced by all major Black African cultural groups across all regardless or socioeconomic standing.
+This varies across different cultures and religions.
+A Hindu bride’s family typically gives the groom a dowry.
+In Muslim cultures, however, it is the groom that bequeaths a gift or Mahr to his bride.
+The bride price is also commonly practiced by many major Black African cultural groups regardless of socioeconomic standing.

 How much is a dowry?

-The amount of dowry depends on the culture and on factors such as class or income.
-In addition to cash, a dowry can also come in the form of jewelry, furniture, property, a vehicle, or livestock.
+The value of a dowry depends on the culture and factors such as class or income.
+In addition to cash, a dowry can come in the form of jewelry, furniture, property, a vehicle, or livestock.